LolJohn11/FGCasterOverlay/README.md

 * Set a country flag or upload a custom image for any of the players or teams.
 * Player and team presets for easy and fast data entry on the go.
 * Presets for setting event stage, match type (can be set to custom values).
-* Fields for up to 2 casters/commentators with their names, Twitch, and X tags.
+* Fields for up to 2 casters/commentators with their names and social media platforms' tags.
 * Adjustable UI size to fit your specific setup and window layout.
 * Switch between overlay templates on the fly.
 * Helpful tooltips included 😉